 Ideas are posted on forums for other users to support and comment on via the web portal or post idea widget.
 They are created by end users or internal team members.
 Multiple pieces of feedback are often connected to a single idea.

 With ideas, there are multiple aspects to look at when analyzing the data to narrow down for Features your team is considering and the impact on your company goals.

-- Blocked/Lost Deals: Review ideas that are blocking deals for your Sales Team.
+Blocked/Lost Deals (Premium plan): Review ideas that are blocking deals for your Sales Team.
 Our SFDC Opportunity integration lets you measure whether the features you are considering will help unblock deals.
 Learn more.

-- Advanced Reporting: Every company is unique, and you and your team have your own custom criteria for how you measure things like trends and supporters.
-We recommend our analysis export.
+Advanced Reporting (Premium plan): Every company is unique, and you and your team have your own custom criteria for how you measure things like trends and supporters.
+If you have the Salesforce connector enabled, we recommend utilizing our account insights page.
+Otherwise, we recommend our analysis export.
 However, you will want a data analyst on your team to help you get it setup.
 Learn more.